Hammerum burial site: Graves 8 and 100

-Grave 100, excavated in 2008, contained several subjects of interest: an as yet indeterminable organic substance, remains of human hair arranged in such a design as to indicate a female wearer, and sparse remains of animal hide.
-While the bones of the deceased had already decomposed, their shadow remained imprinted in the grave and thus revealed the position of its lost occupant; the body had been lying on its left side with its legs bent before its chest.
+Grave 100, excavated in 2008, contained several subjects of interest: an as yet indeterminable organic substance; remains of human hair arranged in such a design as to indicate a female wearer; and sparse remains of animal hide.
+While the bones of the deceased had already decomposed, their shadow remained imprinted in the grave and thus revealed the position of the occupant; the body had been lying on its left side with its legs bent before its chest.
 The significance of this pose has not yet been researched.